- Rhea Chakraborty: I'd Like To Do Roles Like Alia Bhatt’s In Udta Punjab

 There's simply no scoop for songs in the run-time of the film and that only makes us sigh a breath of relief.

-Bank Chor is a poor cousin of Dhoom franchise minus all the frills.
+Bank Chor is a cheaper version of Dhoom franchise minus all the frills and is filled with nothing but lame jokes which lead to boredom.
 Stay away from this buffoonery if getting 'bheja-fried' isn't your idea of entertainment!